alistairmcmillan/Notes/FFmpeg.md

     ffmpeg -i video.mp4 -ss 01:23:45 -vframes 1 -q:v 2 output.png

-    - i          the input file
     - ss         the start of the desired clip in HH:MM:SS format
     - vframes    the number of frames to output
     - q:v 2      the quality of the output

-## How to trim a video
+## How to trim a video while maintaining subtitle track

     ffmpeg -i input.mp4 -ss 00:00:30 -to 00:00:40 -c:v copy -c:s mov_text output.mp4

-    - i               the input file
     - ss              the start of the desired clip in HH:MM:SS format
     - to              the end of the desrired clip in HH:MM:SS format
     - c:v copy        tell ffmpeg not to reencode the video, just copy it straight across
     - c:s mov_text    tell ffmpeg to copy the subtitle track and encode it in "mov_text" format which works in QuickTime and VLC

+## How to extract subtitle track to file

+    fmpeg -i input.mp4 -map 0:s:0 subtitles.srt